aleung/mini-thumb-dactyl-keyboard/guide/index.md

 QMK firmware has rich features for keymaps.
 You should read its document beginning from this one: https://docs.qmk.fm/#/keymap

-I use the default keymap of my keyboard as example.
+I use the default keymap of my mini-thumb-dactyl keyboard as example.
 The code can be found on [GitHub](https://github.com/aleung/qmk_firmware/tree/my_dactyl_manuform/keyboards/handwired/dactyl_manuform/mine/keymaps/default).
-It's in three layers: base layer for alphabets, a function keys and navigation keys layer and a numbers and punctuation layer.
-This picture shows partial of the keymaps:
+It's in two layers: base layer and a function keys and navigation keys layer.
+This picture shows partial of the keymaps (*Note: the picture doesn't reflect latest version in git repo*):

 ![](keymap.png)

 Below is the base layer config of my keyboard.
 The `LAYOUT` macro defined in `mine/keyboard.h` is used here to assign keycode to each key.
 It's reasonable to format it alike real keyboard -- intuitive to view.
-For the key which has no keycode assigned, which mean it's unused, set a placeholder `____` inside.
+For the key which has no keycode assigned, which mean it's unused, set a placeholder `_____` inside.

 ![](base-layer.png)